bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 ### Overview

-Once your account has been created, you'll receive an email containing your user ID, generally your Blazer ID.
+Once your account has been created, you'll receive an email containing your researcher ID, generally your Blazer ID.
 You can [log into Cheaha via your web browser](https://rc.uab.edu/) using the new web-based HPC experience.

 You can also log into Cheaha via a traditional SSH client.
 Most UAB Windows workstations already have an SSH client installed, possibly named **SSH Secure Shell Client** or [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/).
 Linux and Mac OS X systems should have an SSH client installed by default.